-We have foreign currency rate exposure to exchange rate fluctuations worldwide, particularly with respect to the Canadian Dollar, the Chinese Yuan, the Euro, the Brazilian Real and the Argentine Peso.
+We have foreign currency rate exposure to exchange rate fluctuations worldwide, particularly with respect to the Canadian Dollar, Chinese Yuan, Euro, Brazilian Real, British Pound and Argentine Peso.
 We anticipate that such foreign currency exchange rate risk will remain a market risk exposure for the foreseeable future.

 We use a current market pricing model to assess the changes in the value of our foreign currency derivatives used by us to hedge underlying exposure that primarily consists of our non-functional-currency current assets and liabilities.
-The primary assumption used in these models is a hypothetical 10% weakening or strengthening of the U.S. dollar against all our currency exposures as of December 31, 2022.
+The primary assumption used in these models is a hypothetical 10% weakening or strengthening of the U.S. dollar against all our currency exposures as of December 31, 2023.
 The gains and losses on the hedging instruments are largely offset by the gains and losses on the underlying assets, liabilities or expected cash flows.
-As of December 31, 2022, the absolute notional amount of our outstanding foreign exchange hedging instruments was \$182 million.
-We have determined through such analyses, that a hypothetical 10% change in foreign currency exchange rates would have resulted in approximately an \$11 million increase or decrease to the fair value of our outstanding forward foreign currency exchange contracts, which would generally be offset by an opposite effect on the underlying exposure being economically hedged.
+As of December 31, 2023, the absolute notional amount of our outstanding foreign exchange hedging instruments was \$153 million.
+We have determined through such analyses, that a hypothetical 10% change in foreign currency exchange rates would have resulted in approximately a \$1 million increase or decrease to the fair value of our outstanding forward foreign currency exchange contracts, which would generally be offset by an opposite effect on the underlying exposure being economically hedged.

 Argentina is considered to be a highly inflationary economy.
-As of December 31, 2022, we had total net assets of \$2 million in Argentina.
+As of December 31, 2023, we had total net assets of \$1 million in Argentina.